 Read Some Books in the Sunshine

-Yes- I absolutely love reading and I encourage my kids to read as often as possible.
-Take a nice book for yourself and have your kids pick a book out for themselves too and get outside and get reading!
+Yes- I love reading and encourage my kids to read as often as possible.
+Take a nice book for yourself and have your kids pick a book out for themselves, too, and get outside and get reading!
 Lay a blanket down on the grass and enjoy reading in the great outdoors!
 Maybe you will even learn something new!

-Have the kids collect as many different leaves as they can and them get them to put them between the pages of an old book or a magazine with something heavy on top of it.
-When the leaves are dry and flat they can decorate a frame with a picture of them collecting the leaves in the picture frame.
+Have the kids collect as many different leaves as they can and then get them to put them between the pages of an old book or a magazine with something heavy on top of it.
+When the leaves are dry and flat, they can decorate a frame with a picture of them collecting the leaves in the picture frame.